shoes/shoes4/README.md

 You can go ahead an try to fix one of our [issues](https://github.com/shoes/shoes4/issues).

 Also there is a list of samples that already work at samples/README, along with all the other samples.
 You can try to get a new sample to run.

+In order to do so you can run `rake non_samples` to run a random sample we think does not work.
+If you just want to list the non working samples you can also run `rake list_non_samples`.

 With all you do, please make sure to write specs as Shoes 4 is developed TDD-style (see the [Running Specs](https://github.com/shoes/shoes4#running-specs) section above).
 So make sure that you don't break any tests  :-)